gvwilson/thirdbit/src/fiction/santas/index.md

 He shook himself.
 "About the whole saving the worlds thing," he ventured.
-"And you keep talking about 'flips'."
+"And you mentioned flips."

-Santa Greenwood swallowed a swig[^swig] of tea and set the mug on the deck beside his ax.
+Santa Greenwood swallowed a swig[^swig] of tea.
 "It's what folk call other folk who are all flipped around.
 Santas wanting to make things, elves wanting to deliver—it ain't natural."